gibus/SpreadRevolutionaryDate/README.md

 ## Mastodon options

-Theses options are credentials for `spread-revolutionary-date` to spread on a Mastodon account.
+These options are credentials for `spread-revolutionary-date` to spread on a Mastodon account.
 You have to get them from your [Mastodon instance API account](https://mstdn.fr/settings/applications) with `write` scope.
 Note that Mastodon is a decentralized network with multiple instances, the previous link is for [mstdn.fr](https://mstdn.fr) instance, please replace url with your preferred instance.

 ### instance